Genez-io/genezio-documentation/docs/features/project-collaboration.md

 ---
 sidebar_position: 10
-description: Enhance your workflow with Genezio’s project collaboration feature.
+description: Enhance your workflow with DeployApps’s project collaboration feature.
 Learn how to collaborate, manage, and streamline your development projects
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';